GooTechnologies/learn/tutorials/rotations/index.md

 The demo uses the same "looking a bit down" values as before.
 Clicking on multiply repeatedly will look further and further down regardless of where the head is currently looking, so it is relative to the existing rotation with the added benefit of not being prone to Gimbal lock.
 The minor problem with this approach that you have to create and potentially create over and over again new matrices with the appropriate values, for example relative to time or mouse movement,

-But of course Goo provides helper functions to make this task easy, they are called <a href="https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/"><strong>rotateX</strong>, <strong>rotateY</strong> and <strong>rotateZ</strong></a> take one scalar argument in radian.
+But of course Goo provides helper functions to make this task easy, they are called [rotateX, rotateY and rotateZ](https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/) take one scalar argument in radian.
 They basically create rotation matrix values on the fly (without creating an object in memory) and multiply the result.

 The demo contains example buttons for  these as well.